Practical 6

 11.4

-Note that to get one decimal digits you should use the format specifier {z:.1f}, if z would be the name of the variable with the result, in the formatted string literal that you give to the print function (see the explanation about format strings in section “Adding two numbers” from practical 4).
+would be the name of the variable with the result, in the formatted string literal that you give to the print function (see the explanation about format strings in section “Adding two numbers” from practical 4).

-In practical 5 you will find the steps on how to download the FASTA file of the DNA of a given gene.
-Try also to have a modular design of your program, for instance by having a function for the calculation of the percentage of CGs given a vector of nucleotides.
+In the previous section entitled Reading DNA from FASTA files you will find the steps on how to download the FASTA file of the DNA of a given gene and how to read the DNA into a vector.
+Try also to have a modular design of your program, for instance by having a function for the calculation of the percentage of CGs

 CAG tri-nucleotides

-Huntington’s disease is an hereditary genetic disorder, caused by an expansion of consecutive repetitions of the CAG tri-nucleotide in a gene named after the disease, the Huntingtin (HTT) gene.
-Unaffected individuals usually have no more than 30 consecutive repetitions of the CAG tri-nucleotide in the HTT gene, while affected individuals usually have more than 37.
+tri-nucleotide in a gene named after the disease, the Huntingtin (HTT) gene.
+Unaffected individuals usually have no more than 30 consecutive repetitions of the CAG

-Implement a program in Python that given the name of a FASTA file containing the DNA sequence of a gene, it calculates the total number of CAG tri-nucleotides and the position of the first CAG tri-nucleotide found in the DNA sequence.
+tri-nucleotide found in the DNA sequence.
 It is important that the program does not ask for the name of the FASTA file, but instead it takes it as the first argument from the Unix shell command-line call, i.e., by doing something like:

 $ python cags.py <filename>